Al Bayt Stadium Design

 Even football fans who have never set foot in Qatar will benefit from this venue's forward-thinking design.
 Its modular construction will mean that the upper tier of seats (almost half of the 60,000 capacity) can be removed after the FIFA World Cup 2022™ and donated to developing nations across the world.

 Designed with the future in mind

-This commitment to environmental preservation is shared by every company working with the Supreme Committee for Delivery & Legacy to design and construct this venue.
+This commitment to environmental preservation is shared by every company working with the Supreme Committee for Delivery & Legacy on this venue.
 It began with Dar Al-Handasah, which served as the design consultant, while Projacs were responsible for project management in the initial phase.

-Qatari contractor Galfar Al Misnad, in conjunction with Italian contractors Salini Impregilo Group and Cimolai, is now constructing the stadium and the energy centre building.
-Landscaping and underground utility works, meanwhile, are being carried out by Qatari contractors Bin Omran Trading and Contracting and Al Sulaiteen Agricultural & Industrial Complex.
-Overall construction supervision is covered by KEO International Consultants.
+Qatari contractor Galfar Al Misnad, in conjunction with Italian contractors Salini Impregilo Group and Cimolai, constructed the stadium and the energy centre building.
+Landscaping and underground utility works, meanwhile, were carried out by Qatari contractors Bin Omran Trading and Contracting and Al Sulaiteen Agricultural & Industrial Complex.
+Overall construction supervision was covered by KEO International Consultants.